CodeSalvageON/Candle-Wood/README.md

 * All you need to do is refresh the page or run the script a second time.

 ### Step 2
+<p>Either upload an image of the problem or enter the problem manually.</p>